Achieving Retirement Readiness When Your Employees Are Struggling with Debt

 Beef Up Your Debt Counseling Services

-Effective debt management is crucial for the financial well-being of any employee.
+Effective debt management is important for the financial well-being of any employee.
 But for older employees, who have less time to save for retirement and may soon be facing a decline in income, debt can be an even more pressing concern.

 Review your financial planning and debt counseling services — whether they are implemented in-house or through a vendor.
 Make sure that debt counseling is delivered in a way that addresses employees at different ages and stages of life.
 You may even want to consider segmenting debt counseling by age so the solutions accommodate older employees with a different debt payback and retirement planning time frame.